 A study of Italian wine must include Sicily and the Nero d’Avola grape.
 Its role in the 20th century was producing grapes in bulk for wineries on Italy’s mainland.
-The trend changed in the in the 1990s and Sicily started to produce wine, putting its name on the map.
+The trend changed in the 1990s and Sicily started to produce wine, putting its name on the map.
 One winery that started strictly as grape growers and progressed into producing their own wine is Cusumano.

 The 2014 Alta Mora Bianco is 100% Carricante.
-The wine has a viscous quality to it.
+This wine has a viscous quality to it.
 It has tropical flavors accented by honey.
 You might say it is a cross between Viognier and Chardonnay.

 Another indigenous grape is Insolia.
 Cusumano grows this grape in their largest vineyard, Ficuzza located in Northern Sicily in the province of Palermo.
 The 2015 Cusumano Insolia is very reminiscent of Chardonnay with its flavors of apples and pears.

 The 2015 Cusumano Nero d’Avola is a subtle fruit-forward wine with some tart flavors of berries.
 Because it is aged in stainless steel the wine presents the flexibility to drink any time of the year.
 It is the perfect red wine for a summer evening.

 Being Nero d’Avola is the most popular grape in Sicily, it stands that Cusumano Ságana is the winery’s top-selling wine.
 This is a single vineyard wine that is aged one year in big barrels and then one year in the bottle.
 The 2013 Ságana is very sophisticated and integrated.
 This full-bodied wine has flavors of plum and chocolate.